This past year has been a difficult time for America -- and, safe to say, most of the world.

-But for addicts and people in recovery, this quarantine situation can be a life-or-death issue.
+And especially for addicts and people in recovery, being in isolation, or quarantine, can be a life-or-death situation.

-“This can be absolutely fatal,” said MJ Gottlieb, a co-founder and CEO of Loosid, an app that serves as a sobriety and recovery community.
+“This (period of alone time) can be absolutely fatal,” said MJ Gottlieb, a co-founder and CEO of Loosid, an app that serves as a sobriety and recovery community.
 “A big no-no (for those trying to get or stay sober) is isolation.”

 Gottlieb would know.